Illumina/hap.py/doc/happy.md

 ```
   ...
-  --no-internal-leftshift \
-  --no-internal-preprocessing \
-  -P -V \
   --roc Q_GQ \
   ...
 ```

-The `-P` switch is necessary to consider unfiltered variants, `-V` will write an annotated output VCF which is used to extract the features and labels.
 The `--roc` switch specifies the feature to filter on.
 Hap.py translates the truth and query GQ(X) fields into the INFO fields T_GQ and Q_GQ, it tries to use GQX first, if this is not present, it will use GQ.
 When run without internal preprocessing any other input INFO field can be used (e.g. VQSLOD for GATK).

 The `--roc-filter` switch may be used to specify the particular VCF filter which implements a threshold on the quality score.
 When calculating filtered TP/FP counts, this filter will be removed, and replaced with a threshold filter on the feature specified by `--roc`.
 By default, the ROC will be calculated ignoring all filters.

 Normally, we assume that higher quality scores are better during ROC calculation, variants with scores higher than the variable threshold will "pass", all others will "fail".

 The output file will be comma-separated value files giving tp / fp / fn counts, as well as precision and recall for different thresholds of the ROC feature.